AdobeDocs/analytics.en/help/import/data-connectors/datran-integration-overview/datran-integration-overview.md

 >[!IMPORTANT]
 >
->We will be end-of-lifing the Adobe Data Connector technology in mid to late 2021.
+>We will be end-of-lifing the Adobe Data Connector technology on August 1, 2021.
 [Learn more...](/help/import/data-connectors/data-connectors-eol.md)

 This Adobe® Data Connectors email integration combines behavioral information from Adobe Analytics® with Datran email marketing to create a powerful tool to redefine success measurement and target audiences with more relevant messaging.